JOHN: What a joy to hear the testimonies tonight from these young people, as we often do, and the testimony of the grace of the Lord in their lives.

-NORM: I have some friends in the Presbyterian denomination that hold to Barthinian view of Genesis, the creation, 1 to 11 and I would like to understand in terms of talking with them about how...what the view...could you give a critique of Barth’s view of Genesis 1 to 11 as ...how it’s not compatible with Romans 5, for instance?
+QUESTION: My name is Norm, and I appreciate your ministry here.
+I have some friends in the Presbyterian denomination that hold to a Barthian view of Genesis, the creation, 1 to 11, and I would like to understand in terms of talking with them about how - what the view - could you give a critique of Barth’s view of Genesis 1 to 11 as saga, how it’s not compatible with Romans 5, for instance.

-And the reason it came up was there’s a very, very prominent theologian, evangelical theologian who began his career at Dallas Theological Seminary and then more...later years went to Regent College with J. I Packard with the University of Vancouver, University of British Columbia, Vancouver.
-And then more recently he went to Reform Theological Seminary in Orlando, Florida, his name is Bruce Waltke(?).
+And the reason it came up was there’s a very, very prominent theologian, evangelical theologian, who began his career at Dallas Theological Seminary and then more - later years went to Regent College with J. I. Packer with the University of Vancouver, University of British Columbia, Vancouver.
+And then more recently he went to Reformed Theological Seminary in Orlando, Florida, his name is Bruce Waltke.
 Anybody who is in seminary knows who Bruce Waltke is.

-Well Bruce has been on a trajectory going in the wrong direction for a long time.
+Well, Bruce has been on a trajectory going in the wrong direction for a long time.
 He’s 79 years old and he just was basically asked to leave Reformed Theological Seminary because he came to a sort of a modified Barthian view of Genesis in which he denied six-day creation.
-Now that’s not a....that’s not a good thing to do and that’s not a good place to do it because the main theologian there is Douglas Kelly who has written the most definitive book that I’ve read on that by a theologian called Creation and Change.
+Now, that’s not a good thing to do and that’s not a good place to do it because the main theologian there is Douglas Kelly who has written the most definitive book that I’ve read on that by a theologian called Creation and Change.

-Now the problem with that, I’m going to end this right here, number one, it’s not poetry...not poetry.
-And one of our professors in the Bible department at the Master’s College has done monumental ground-breaking work on this by taking Hebrew poetry and creating some kind of technical logorhythmic graph out of poetry because poetry has meter, and showing that when you take Hebrew meter and impose it on Genesis 1 and 2, it is not poetry...it is not poetry.
-It’s a fascinating scientific study showing that, it’s not poetry at all.
+Now, the problem with that - I’m going to end this right here, number one, it’s not poetry - not poetry.
+One of our professors in the Bible department at the Master’s College has done monumental, ground-breaking work on this by taking Hebrew poetry and creating some kind of technical logarithmic graph out of poetry because poetry has meter and showing that when you take Hebrew meter and impose it on Genesis 1 and 2, it is not poetry - it is not poetry.
+It’s a fascinating scientific study showing that it’s not poetry at all.
 So it doesn’t work for that.

 The bottom line is you believe Genesis or you don’t.
 You can’t find anything in Genesis about evolution, nothing at all.
 There is no evolutionary process in Genesis whatsoever.
-Now this plays out very importantly in Romans because as in Adam all died, so in Christ shall all be made alive.
-Adam is the first man and Christ, of course, is the new man.
-Romans then confirms the historicity of Adam because Paul affirms the historicity of Adam, Jesus affirms the historicity of Adam and other elements in Genesis.
+Now, this plays out very importantly in Romans because as in Adam all died, so in Christ shall all be made alive.
+Adam is the first man, and Christ, of course, is the new man.
+Romans, then, confirms the historicity of Adam because Paul affirms the historicity of Adam, Jesus affirms the historicity of Adam and other elements in Genesis.
 Okay?

-And even Jesus affirms the historicity of another book the liberals tried to destroy and that’s the book of Jonah, when Jesus says, “As Jonah was in the belly of the fish for three days.”
-Liberals don’t like that because they think that’s a fish story that’s simply legendary, but Jesus saw it as literal.
+And even Jesus affirms the historicity of another book the liberals tried to destroy and that’s the book of Jonah when Jesus says, “As Jonah was in the belly of the fish for three days.”
+They don’t - liberals don’t like that because they think that’s a fish story that’s simply legendary but Jesus saw it as literal.
 So Jesus’ view of the Old Testament is very important.
 That’s where I go with things like that, okay?

 Well, we’ve covered a lot of ground tonight.
 I hope it’s been helpful to you.